 - Better overall sound quality

 Always set up each piece of gear in the order of the signal chain.
 Remember that if not enough signal is going into the amplification stage, you’ll be amplifying a lot of noise along with your weak audio signal.
-Gain staging is a way of life and will be soon be part of your system setup.
+Gain staging is a way of life and will soon be part of your system setup.

 Click here to learn about 10 things every studio should have.